 Dr Danielle Terrazas Williams

-- Position: Lecturer in History of the Global South
+- Position: Associate Professor, History of the Global South

 - Areas of expertise: Slavery and freedom in Colonial Latin America; history of Mexico; gender, legal history; the Catholic Church; Jesuits; global commodities.

 - Email: D.TerrazasWilliams@leeds.ac.uk